 Historical Information about the Gauss elliptic curve

-This elliptic curve has smallest conductor amongst those of rank 3.
+This elliptic curve has smallest conductor amongst elliptic curves over $\Q$ of rank 3.

 Via Goldfeld's method, which required the use of an L-function of analytic rank at least $3$, this elliptic curve also found an application in the context of obtaining explicit lower bounds for the class numbers of imaginary quadratic fields.
 This solved Gauss's Class Number Problem first posed by Gauss in 1801 is his book Disquisitiones Arithmeticae (Section V, Articles 303 and 304).